stillwwater/twoecs/docs/README.md

 void set_active(two::Entity entity, bool active);
 ```

-Adds or removes an Active component
+Adds or removes an Active component.

+> When calling `set_active(entity, true)` with an entity that is already active this function won’t do anything.
+The same if true when calling `set_active(entity, false)` with an entity that is already inactive.

 ---